AdRoll/spillway/README.md

 ----------------

-A process about to execute a named section of code whose maximum parallelism should be limited will call spillway:enter/2/3 with the name, the weight, and limit.
+A process about to execute a named section of code whose maximum parallelism should be limited will call `spillway:enter/2/3` with the name, the weight, and limit.

-If the return value is the 2-tuple {true, TotalWeight}, the process may enter the section of code (there now being TotalWeight in use concurrently-executing accesses), and otherwise not.
+If the return value is the 2-tuple `{true, TotalWeight}`, the process may enter the section of code (there now being TotalWeight in use concurrently-executing accesses), and otherwise not.

-If the process entered the section of code, it should call spillway:leave/2 with the name and weight after completion.
+If the process entered the section of code, it should call `spillway:leave/2` with the name and weight after completion.

 No special arrangement is made to handle process exits.
-If a process dies without calling spillway:leave/1, the counter will be inaccurate.
+If a process dies without calling `spillway:leave/1`, the counter will be inaccurate.
 This is intentional, and callers should make arrangements to mitigate this occurrence.

 ```